thunderheadone/one-sdk-ios-test/README.md

 ## Troubleshooting guide

-For troubleshooting, please follow [Troubleshooting Guide](TROUBLESHOOTING-GUIDE.md)
+Having trouble with Thunderhead and your iOS project?
+Visit the [Troubleshooting Guide](TROUBLESHOOTING-GUIDE.md)

 ## Questions or need help